andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-orphaned-files.md

 src / RandomComponent.vue // Should be in components/ or views/ src / styles.css // Should be in app/styles/
 src / config / database.ts // 'config' is not a recognized category
-src / entities / custom / User.ts // 'custom' is not allowed in entities/
+src / composables / api / useAuth.ts // 'api' is not allowed in composables/ (flat structure)
 ```

 ### ✅ Correct